 R1C8:

-Suggestions of which specific data collection methods need more information or explanation would be helpful to satisfy this comment.
+We have clarified the sample collection method in the Methods overview.
+Please let us know if additional detail is necessary.

-As for the temporal distribution of monitoring: we have provided a figure showing when discharge was monitored at all stations (Figure 3) and Tables 2 and 4 show when SSC was monitored and by which method.
+As for the temporal distribution of monitoring: Figure 3 shows when discharge was monitored at all stations and Tables 2 and 4 show when SSC was monitored and by which method.
 L216-218 also describe when monitoring was conducted.
+We opted against a separate figure showing sampling periods due to space constraints.

 Log-linear (i.e. power law) relationships were used for some estimates of SSY and SSC, but the issue of log-bias was not investigated/corrected.
 See Duan (1983), Ferguson (1986), Gray et al. (2015), and others for guidance on this issue.
 I applaud the use of error estimates and the relatively transparent reporting of their computation.
 However, some important details are missing (see specific comments.)